 Both men are in their 30s and both sustained severe injuries in the crash.
 The two were listed at a nearby hospital in critical condition with life-threatening injuries, a Phoenix Fire Department spokesperson said.

-What we don’t know: who is at fault for the crash.
+What we don’t know: who is at fault for the car crash.
 The description of the violent crash is extremely brief.
 No hint in it of what or who might have caused the collision.

 There is a single photo accompanying the news article, and from that photo it appears that the crash was head-on.

-This news brief on a life-altering crash is not untypical of where a Phoenix personal injury attorney might begin an investigation.
+This news brief on a life-altering crash is not untypical of where a Glendale personal injury attorney might begin an investigation.
 In cases in which details are scant, an accident reconstructionist might be used to help a court understand the decisions and actions leading up to the crash.